brucmod/CDW/README.md

 Right click on the machine and choose manage snapshots

-From the snap shot menu, you can from three states BASE Ubuntu image  - you follow all the steps below  starting at 43 - longest setup cdw_lab demo ready  - you can skip to line 51 - long setup cluster running - skip to line 78 - short setup
+From the snap shot menu, you can from three states

+BASE Ubuntu image  - you follow all the steps below  starting at 43 - longest setup cdw_lab demo ready  - you can skip to line 51 - long setup cluster running - skip to line 78 - short setup

+Choose which one you want and click revert to from vcenter menu

 Launch remote console from Vcenter
 From Linux GUI open a terminal window to proceed